 The honest evaluation problem

 Appealo runs the comparable analysis before you commit to anything.
 We only recommend filing when we believe the evidence is strong enough to win.
-If the numbers do not support your case, we tell you clearly — and you pay nothing.
+If the numbers do not support your case, we tell you clearly — the evaluation is free either way.

 Is your home over-assessed?

-Enter your King County single-family home address and we will analyze your assessment against recent comparable sales in your neighborhood.
-The evaluation is free, the answer is honest, and if you have a strong case, we can file within 2 days.
+Enter your King County home address and we will analyze your assessment against recent comparable sales in your neighborhood.
+The evaluation is free, the answer is honest, and if you have a strong case, we file within 2 business days of you signing, as long as your deadline is at least 2 business days away.